 This caused Antoniadis to expand his horizons to the international stage.
 While still working on high-profile Greek films and TV series like “The Island” (Nisi), the fledgling filmmaker started entering prestigious film festivals around the world, and made his premiere at the Los Angeles Greek Film Festival in 2009 with the film “Alter”.

 In the past few years, Antoniadis has continued to move up at a rapid pace in the filmmaking work, making several projects a year, and racking up awards at festivals including the Canada International Film Festival (Best Experimental Film for “Alter”), London Greek Film Festival (Best Short Film for “The Spectator” – Theatis), Alaska International Film Awards (Kodiak Award), for both his films and his cinematography.
 He has also worked on projects for charity, including a video he directed for Santa Run Chania, founded to help the young children of Chania.
 You can see the video in Antoniadis’ film reel below.

-The young up-and-comer has worked on shorts and features, commercials and music videos, and is constantly fine tuning his skills behind the camera.
+The young up-and-comer has worked on shorts and features, commercials and music videos, and is constantly fine-tuning his skills behind the camera.
 He continues to be prominent in Greece, winning Best Cinematography at the Athens International Digital Film Festival for two years in a row, while pursuing projects all over the world.
 Last year, he shot the music video “Lightsaber” for famous Greek musician Panos Mouzourakis, widely recognized as one of the best music videos to ever be shot in Greece.

 Antoniadis has brought both his films and talent to Canadian and US projects recently, and given his passion and experience for his young age, will likely continue his career and eventually find his way to high-profile projects in the entertainment capitals of Los Angeles and London.